danwallach/CalWatch/README.md

 If you look at code prior to release4, you'll see that this project was written entirely in Java.
 Starting with release4, I ported most everything to Kotlin and did a ton of code cleanup. release5 features a complete redesign of the user preferences panel, running on the phone, with the latest Material Design styling.
-Shortly thereafter, at I/O 2016, Google announced Wear 2 which, of course, completely changed how the phone and the watch relate to one another.
+Shortly thereafter, at I/O 2016, Google announced WearOS 2 which, of course, completely changed how the phone and the watch relate to one another.
 Fast forward to I/O 2017 and Google announced they were providing sample code and libraries to make it much easier to support complications, plus they're finally rolling out Wear 2 to more watches.
-Consequently, release6 and thereafter will exclusively focus on Wear 2.
+Consequently, release6 now supports Wear 2.x watches, moving all the configuration dialogs away from the phone and doing everything on the watch.

 ## Credit where credit is due: